Where to start

-Thinking about the type of thing that you want to be doing will help you with your career ideas, but so will thinking about how you will get there.
-What’s involved in getting to the place that you want to go?
+Thinking about what you want to be doing will help you with your career ideas, but so will thinking about how you will get there.
+What's involved in getting to the place that you want to go?
 Are you prepared to take the necessary steps to get there?

 Where can I go for help?

 - Talk to people who know you well and who you can trust.
 Ask them what they think are your strengths and skills.
-These may include family/whānau, friends, church leaders, teachers.
+These may include family/whānau, friends, church leaders or teachers.

-- If you have a part-time job, or if you do volunteer work, think about asking your employer what parts of the job they think you do well.
+- If you have a part-time job or you do volunteer work, think about asking your employer which parts of the job they think you do well.